sidpalas/stupid-actions/README.md

 By creating a commit and pushing it within an action triggered `on push` this would be trivial, except that GitHub specifically prevents commits made by the default repo token from triggering new workflows.

-To get around this, we use a Personal Access Token to perform the git commands and to prevent the chain from continuing forever I increment a counter file in the repo.
+To get around this, we use a Personal Access Token to perform the git commands and to prevent the chain from continuing forever we increment a counter file in the repo.

 ---